-We place a five-year-old on a conveyor belt that propels them through thirteen years of formal education (give or take a university degree, TAFE course or apprenticeship).
+At age 5, we’re placed on a conveyor belt that propels us through thirteen years of formal education (give or take a university degree, TAFE course or apprenticeship).

 In most classroom environments, there’s very little opportunity for kids to apply the truckloads of knowledge we attempt to download into their impressionable little minds.
-They’re flat out learning everything they need to ‘ace the test’.
+We’re flat out learning everything we need to pass the test.

-Once they graduate, we expect these freshly minted adults to ‘get to work’.
+Once we graduate, we’re expected as freshly minted adults to get to work.

-Often, the doing required by their fledgling careers stops their learning in its tracks.
+Often, the doing required by our fledgling careers stops our learning in its tracks.
 Hence the learning/doing gap.

 So… what’s the solution?
-Head ‘back to school’ and run your business?
+Should you head back to school and run your business at the same time?